hellboy1975/aoc2023/README.md

 I'm used to using a built in array intersect function like PHP has.
 Go doesn't have such a thing, but there's a handy package I borrowed here: https://github.com/juliangruber/go-intersect/tree/master

+**Part 2** was easy in my head, as I was going to use a form of recursion to solve the issue.
+I had problems nailing this, so took a plan B approach which resembled the walkthrough of the example on the AOC2023 website.

 ## References

 Below is a list of sites/resources that have been useful in these challenges: